tslocum/TinyIB/README.md

     - `git clone https://gitlab.com/tslocum/tinyib.git ./`
  4. Copy **settings.default.php** to **settings.php**
  5. Configure **settings.php**
-    - To allow WebM upload:
-      - Ensure your web host is running Linux.
-      - Install [mediainfo](https://mediaarea.net/en/MediaInfo) and [ffmpegthumbnailer](https://code.google.com/p/ffmpegthumbnailer/).
-On Ubuntu, run ``sudo apt-get install mediainfo ffmpegthumbnailer``.
+    - When setting ``TINYIB_DBMODE`` to ``flatfile``, note that all post and ban data are exposed as the database is composed of standard text files.
+Access to ./inc/flatfile/ should be denied.
+    - When setting ``TINYIB_DBMODE`` to ``pdo``, note that only the MySQL and PostgreSQL databases drivers have been tested.
+Theoretically it will work with any applicable driver, but this is not guaranteed.
+If you use an alternative driver, please report back.
     - To require moderation before displaying posts:
       - Ensure your ``TINYIB_DBMODE`` is set to ``mysql``, ``mysqli``, or ``pdo``.
       - Set ``TINYIB_REQMOD`` to ``files`` to require moderation for posts with files attached.
       - Set ``TINYIB_REQMOD`` to ``all`` to require moderation for all posts.
       - Moderate posts by visiting the management panel.
-    - When setting ``TINYIB_DBMODE`` to ``pdo``, note that only the MySQL and PostgreSQL databases drivers have been tested.
-Theoretically it will work with any applicable driver, but this is not guaranteed.
-If you use an alternative driver, please report back.
+    - To allow WebM upload:
+      - Ensure your web host is running Linux.
+      - Install [mediainfo](https://mediaarea.net/en/MediaInfo) and [ffmpegthumbnailer](https://code.google.com/p/ffmpegthumbnailer/).
+On Ubuntu, run ``sudo apt-get install mediainfo ffmpegthumbnailer``.
+    - To remove the play icon from .SWF and .WebM thumbnails, delete or rename **video_overlay.png**
     - To use ImageMagick instead of GD when creating thumbnails:
       - Install ImageMagick and ensure that the ``convert`` command is available.
       - Set ``TINYIB_THUMBNAIL`` to ``imagemagick``.
       - **Note:** GIF files will have animated thumbnails, which will often have large file sizes.
-    - To remove the play icon from .SWF and .WebM thumbnails, delete or rename **video_overlay.png**
  6. [CHMOD](https://en.wikipedia.org/wiki/Chmod) write permissions to these directories:
     - ./ (the directory containing TinyIB)
     - ./src/